sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 https://www.datacamp.com/community/tutorials/introduction-t-sne </br>
 ![](https://cdn-images-1.medium.com/max/2400/1*Pb9EpsHGF3umWEWPswU4rQ.png)

+### Self-Training in NLP
+* Model is built on a labelled data set which is small
+* From unnlabelled corpus, identify sentences which are similar to the ones in the labelled data se using SentAugment approach.
+Top k sentences that are close to the text in lablled data
+* Use Model to predict the sentences identified above
+* Now add the sentences labelled with the model to the initial set of Labelled data set and build a model
+* This model gives better performance

 ### Evaluation
 ##### BLEU (Bilingual Evaluation Understudy)
 It is mostly used to measure the quality of machine translation with respect to the human translation.
 It uses a modified form of precision metric. <br/>